Mortimer Singer: Later life

 Singer's first passion was thoroughbred horses, which he began breeding and racing in 1881.
 He was also a keen sportsman and a pioneer in the early development of cycling, driving, and flying in Europe.
 In January 1910, aged 46, he became the twenty-fourth person in France to hold a pilot's certificate from the Aéro-Club de France, and in May the eighth person in the United Kingdom to hold one from the Royal Aero Club.

 In the following years, he offered a series of awards for the development of British aviation, including a £500 bounty for the first practical British-built amphibious aircraft, won by the Sopwith Bat Boat in 1913.

 Singer later adopted the lifestyle of the traditional landed gentry, acquiring a country estate called Milton Hill at Milton in Berkshire (now Oxfordshire), and an apartment in central Mayfair.
 Two days after the outbreak of the First World War, he offered the recently rebuilt house at Milton Hill as a military hospital for soldiers and NCOs.
 It grew to a 220-bed facility, the largest of the privately run wartime hospitals, and treated over 4,500 men.
 Until the 1918 influenza pandemic, it had only had one death among its patients.
 Singer and his brother Washington underwrote the entire operating costs of the hospital, and Singer worked throughout the war as its chief administrator.
 His wife worked as matron-in-chief, and she was actively engaged in nursing and massage.

 After the war, Singer became a Justice of the Peace and was made a Knight Commander of the Order of the British Empire.
 In 1921, he served as the High Sheriff of Berkshire.
-He was on the governing body of Abingdon School from 1923–1924.
+He was on the governing body of Abingdon School from 1923 to 1924.

 He died in June 1929, leaving an estate of almost £500,000.